Bankoga/golem/open_problems/connection_problems.md

 > Open Question: How can an axon plasticly split by usage?

+Answer: ?

 ## Dendrite Sources

 Each segment of a dendrite is an edge that connects a cell to some vertex (destination).
 Most dendrites pass through multiple destinations, and thus create multiple edges.

 > Open Question: What determines the length of each dendrite?

 Partial Answer: In most cases, it is the type of dendrite.
 However for apical dendrites, it is the distance from the source.
-For the local dendrite, it accepts outputs from it's neighboring cells.
+For the local dendrite, it accepts outputs from its neighboring cells.
 Though each type of dendrite may be able to behave differently based on the its location in the brain.
 Consequently, it may be necessary to have each layer define its own dendrite types.
 Which would be a giant pain.

 > Open Question: do all cell types with basal dendrites accept inputs from their neighbors at the destination?
-> Open Question: how are the lengths of dendrites determined?

 Random length between 1 and some max based on type?
 Do apical dendrites have different lengths in different regions, and layers?
 This seems like a yeah